 Yes, we do.
 We are able to administer muscle relaxing injections for the treatment of migraines as well as tension headaches.
 The muscle relaxant formula is injected into the forehead and neck with the use of very fine needles.
 We generally recommend that you come in for a treatment every three months or so for optimal results and to pre-emptively treat your condition.

 Absolutely!
 At Bite Dental Studios we have a number of white filling options that will make your teeth comfortable, strong and look good at the same time!

-Bite Dental’s belief in caring for kids is reflected by Simon’s work treating orphaned children in Vietnam via the East Meets West Foundation Dental Program.
-Our Hygienist Jenna has also volunteered her time helping this worthy cause.
+Bite Dental's belief in caring for kids is reflected in Simon's work treating orphaned children in Vietnam via the East Meets West Foundation Dental Program.

 The Bite Dental team have a very gentle approach to dentistry.

 We have worked with many phobic patients over the years, often helping them become more relaxed and confident about their dental care.
 The team sensitively works with you, at your pace, to make you feel 'in control' of your dental treatments.